me-box/app-ancile/README.md

 Start Databox again and go to: `My App -> App Store` and upload the two manifests (`databox-manifest.json`) from `driver-reddit-simulator` and `app-ancile` folders.
 The new driver and app will now appear in the App Store.

 Go to the App Store and install `driver-reddit-simulator`.
+After succesfully installed, click at the `driver-reddit-simulator` to see the configuration page (`Reddit Simulator Driver Configuration`), and click at `Save Configuration` to load data from `_davros` account.

 Go to the App Store and install `app-ancile`.